mshangle1/watchmen/README.md

 **All Watchmen steps and algorithms please see on WATCHMEN_STEPS.md**

+- If needed, you can add your own steps definition.
+In order to do so you have to create new Java StepDefinition class and provide it as a glue in TestRunner class.
+- You can implement new steps from scratch, or you can reuse existing Watchmen steps or Watchmen Java Helper methods.

 ---
 ## Watchmen Data Management
 - Data-Driven Testing using Gherkin syntax for Scenario